 The book's recipes include Tofu Mayonnaise, Easy Snack Ideas, Lentil Soup, and Outrageous Brownies.
 The brownie recipe looks the best and tastes yummy.

-Going without oils in cooking is a hard one for me, and I still cook with oils.
+Going without oils in cooking is hard for me, and I still cook with oils.
 The book talks about how olive oil is the worst.
 Imagine.

-A few friends introduced The Myth of Mental Illness to me as a resource in understanding the charlatans or quacks of this industry.
+A few friends introduced The Myth of Mental Illness to me as a resource for understanding the charlatans or quacks of this industry.
 As a byproduct, I found out that every person is different.
 It's okay.
 Psychiatrists label and treat anyone they can to make a buck.
-Szasz defining and exposing the fabrications of psychiatry is the best I ever read.
+Szasz defining and exposing the fabrications of psychiatry is the best I have ever read.
 The book is called a classic that revolutionized the core thinking of each psychiatrist's modus operandi.
-The moral assertions of the psychiatric profession as a whole become heightened, as clearly defined by Szasz.
+The moral assertions of the psychiatric profession become heightened, as clearly defined by Szasz.

 He delineates how perceived unwanted behavior is diagnosed as a mental illness by psychiatrists.
-Szasz maintains such diagnoses allows the individuals to forego any responsibility for their actions because they quickly blame their purported illness.
+Szasz maintains such diagnoses allow individuals to forego any responsibility for their actions because they quickly blame their purported condition.

-Szasz criticizes "Freudian psychology as a pseudoscience" and forewarns of the danger of psychiatry overreaching into all facets of modern life.
-I agree with his explaining how psychiatry lacks benevolence, and the role of ethics in psychiatry is lacking.
+Szasz criticizes "Freudian psychology as a pseudoscience" and forewarns the danger of psychiatry overreaching into all facets of modern life.
+I agree with his explaining how psychiatry lacks benevolence and the role of ethics in psychiatry is lacking.

 I learned so much about how to truly heal someone who is stressed or coming from a traumatic experience.
 Healing occurs only in an environment of respect and dignity.
-The doctor respects the patient's rights, so they are in control, taking responsibility.
+The doctor respects the patient's rights, so they are in control and taking responsibility.

 Jack Canfield, the creator of Chicken Soup for the Soul Book Series, wrote the forward to this book.
-In it, he mentions Art Linkletter's favorite line, "Kids say the darndest things."
+He mentions Art Linkletter's favorite line, "Kids say the darndest things."

-That is how Cathy Byrd's book begins.
+Cathy Byrd's book, The Boy Who Knew Too Much, begins.
 Her toddler son, Christian, tells her he used to be a tall baseball player.
 He insists on wearing a full baseball uniform every day.
 Every waking hour, he insists on playing baseball.